gem/oq-engine/doc/reusing-hazard.md

 =====================================

-The OpenQuake engine has always had the capability to reuse old hazard calculations when performing new risk calculations by using the `--hc` command-line option.
+The OpenQuake engine has always had the capability to reuse old hazard calculations when performing new risk calculations, thanks to the `--hc` command-line option.
 However such capability never extended across different versions of the engine.
-Here I will document the reasons for such restriction.
+Here we will document the reasons for such restriction.

 Reusing the GMFs